mac-theobio/QMEE/Mixed_models.md

 	* I am very close to Ben, and sort of close to Morgan
 * Can also allow for heteroscedasticity

-## How it works
+## How modern methods work

 It's complicated!

-## How it works
+## How modern methods work

-Typically based on *marginal likelihood*: probability of observing outcomes.
+Typically based on *marginal likelihood*: probability of observing outcomes integrated over different possible values of the random effects.

 Balance (dispersion of RE around 0) with (dispersion of data conditional on RE)